DrakeMTB/drakeMTB/webpages/parents.md

 ---
 # Parents

 Welcome	to	the	Drake	Mountain	Bike	Team	for	2017/18!
 We	are	excited	to	see	the	returning	riders	and	to	welcome	new	riders	to	the	team.
-The	season	is	starting	with	a	new	event	–	a	team	ride	and	camping	trip	in	Olema	on	October	14-15.
+The	season	is	starting	with	a	new	event	–	<b>a	team	ride	and	camping	trip	in	Olema	on	October	14-15</b>.
 This	trip	will	be	a	great	way	to	reconnect	with	your	teammates	from	last	year	and	get	to know	the	new	riders.
-Because	this	camping	trip	and	all	mountain	bike	team	activities	are considered	field	trips,	everyone	needs	to	complete	a	[pile	of	paperwork]({{site.baseurl}}/images/2017_Tam_District_Field_Trip_Forms_Packet.pdf) as well as the [Rider Registration Form]({{site.baseurl}}/register) before	participating	in any	team	activities.
+Because	this	camping	trip	and	all	mountain	bike	team	activities	are considered	field	trips,	everyone	needs	to	complete	a	[pile	of	paperwork]({{site.baseurl}}/images/2017_Tam_District_Field_Trip_Forms_Packet.pdf) as well as the [Rider Registration Form]({{site.baseurl}}/register) before	participating	in this or any	other team	activities.

-These items must be completed	by	Saturday,	September	17.	<font color="red">LATE	OR	INCOMPLETE	SUBMITTALS	=	NO OLEMA	CAMPING	TRIP ON OCTOBER 14th, NO EXCEPTIONS!</font> The	due	date	is	imposed	by	the	School	District, not by us,	to	allow	for	District	Board	approval	of	the camping	trip.
+These items must be completed	by Saturday,	September	17.
+LATE	OR	INCOMPLETE	SUBMITTALS	=	NO OLEMA	CAMPING	TRIP ON OCTOBER 14th, NO EXCEPTIONS!
+The	due	date	is	imposed	by	the	School	District, not by us,	to	allow	for	District	Board	approval	of	the camping	trip.

 **** Checklist	of	items you need to complete in [the pile	of	paperwork]({{site.baseurl}}/images/2017_Tam_District_Field_Trip_Forms_Packet.pdf) ...please	complete	all	forms,	even	if	you’re	not	sure	if	you will	drive	or	attend:	****
 * Notice	and	Permission	to	Participate	&	Release	of	Liability